DaniqueJ-R/Milestone-Project-1/README.md

 * [Love Running](https://github.com/DaniqueJ-R/Love-Running-Template) - for inspiration on the schedule element and text overlay for the hero image and a reference for certain coding aspects throughout the build
 * [Boardwalk Games](https://github.com/DaniqueJ-R/boardwalk-games) - for inspiration on the carousel, booking form, footer, and nav-bar elements, and a reference for certain coding aspects throughout the build
-* [CodePen](https://codepen.io/Washable/pen/Oxqjbq) - Fot text only carousel for testemonies.
+* [CodePen](https://codepen.io/Washable/pen/Oxqjbq) - For text-only carousel for testemonies.
 * [stackoverflow](https://stackoverflow.com/questions/33642916/how-do-i-make-my-bootstrap-carousel-the-full-width-of-the-page) - For header carousel to cover screen with overlay

 ### Content